"Nobody in my generation ever started out in private equity. We got there by accident."

 Privos 2017 Private Equity Update

 Many of our family office partners are active in global private equity world-wide either as GPs running their own family office owned private equity funds, or as outside family office LP investors committing capital brand name private equity funds.

-According to Preqin, 2016 was another stellar year for private equity and the total AUM for the industry now stands at $2.49 trillion as of June 2016 (the latest data available), an all-time high.
-It is our view that private equity is well positioned for another strong year in 2017, despite continuing economic concerns and wider political volatility.
+According to Preqin, 2017 was another stellar year for private equity and the total AUM for the industry now stands at $2.49 trillion, an all-time high.
+It is our view that private equity is well positioned for another strong year in 2018, despite continuing economic concerns and wider political volatility.

 For family offices active in private equity, we refer you to the thinking of Tim Jenkinson, Professor of Finance and Director of the Private Equity Institute at Oxford University Said Business School:

 The 'impact' of private equity is being felt in most businesses and, directly or indirectly, on vast numbers of individuals.
 But very few people know how it really works.
 What is the relationship between investors and funds?
 How are deals structured?
 What are the strategic issues in this fast-developing area?
 How have things changed for private equity since the financial crisis?”